bbauska/HTML5-Basics/README.md

 ARIA states and properties are often used to support ARIA roles that exist on a page.
-ARIA Properties often describe relationships with other elements, and for the most part, do not change once they\'re set.
+ARIA Properties often describe relationships with other elements, and for the most part, do not change once they're set.

 ARIA States are more dynamic and are typically updated with JavaScript as a user interacts with a page.
 Screen readers are notified when these states change, and can announce these